Skip to main content

 Local Subsidence Risk

-Subsidence risk by UK city
+Subsidence risk by postcode and UK city

-Last updated: 6 May 2026.
-Editorially reviewed: 20 May 2026.
+Last updated: 16 July 2026.
+Editorially reviewed: 24 June 2026.

 Free property preview